 We walk across the sandy tidal causeway (called The Strand) to the RSPB farmed and managed island of Oransay.
 The island has been designated as both a Site of Special Scientific Interest (SSSI) and a Special Protection Area (SPA) for its Chough and Corncrake populations.
 Other important breeding birds include Lapwing, Redshank, Twite, Snipe, Skylark and Linnet.
 If time and tide allow, we will visit the historic ruins of a 14th century Augustinian priory, one of the best preserved pre-Reformation churches in Scotland.
 To fully appreciate the island, we will walk up to four miles when we visit Oransay.
-At the end of our visit to this magical place, we take the early evening ferry to Islay and transfer to our comfortable base for the next three days.

 Saturday: Return to Nethy Bridge

 After breakfast and our last morning on Colonsay we return to the mainland, returning to Nethy Bridge via Oban, arriving early evening.

 High Season across the Highlands, Highlands and Orkney.